tinify/third-party-integrations/processwire.md

 url: "https://github.com/BlowbackDesign/TinyPNG"
 ---

-Hooks TinyPNG on the fly image compression to ProcessWire
+Adds image compression to your ProcessWire CMS.
+The client allows manual and automatic image compression using the TinyPNG and TinyJPG API.